manishsingh1997/website/README.md

 Settings from `.env.development` will be used.
 It is possible to override them: create `.env.local` file and override any env variable there.
-For example, for easer development, you can use our staging back-end API to not spin it up locally.
+For example, for easier development, you can use our staging back-end API to not spin it up locally.

 To do it, add the following to your `.env.local`: